OceanLabs/slate/source/includes/_docs.md

 The example request on the right would result in a square prints being created and shipped to the specified address.

+The maximum number of print assets that can be supplied for a print product can be found on the products page of your personal [dashboard]([[website_endpoint]]/dashboard/products).
+For products such as phone cases, cushions, canvas's etc this number will be 1.

+Jobs which are submitted with more assets than the stated maximum units per pack, will be automatically split into a separate job.

 ### print products & template_ids
           | |
 --------- | -----------